 At the beginning, I approached these informal conversations with the sole purpose of locating more documentary evidence of Richards’ work as editor (Formal correspondence, manuscripts, minutes of meetings, etc).
 As I will explain further on, my project was never intended to be a biography of Richards, it was a critical history of his career as a critic and editor.
 However, I did not find these “official” records.
 Instead, I found anecdotes, memories, personal letters, photographs and notes.
 Initially, I thought that these fragmented, informal and ephemeral sources were a hindrance to my research, a problem to be navigated.
 They provoked another methodological question – how to write about a person’s life and career without writing a biography based on their individual personality.
 Many of the people I spoke to conflated Richards’ work and career and his personality (his sensibility, what he was like as a person).
 His friends and colleagues interpreted his career and his way of working as a result of the type of person he was, caused by his personality.
 I struggled with this model of causality because it presented Richards’ career as a product of his personality, rather than as something shaped by his cultural context.
 But these informal meetings, conversations and personal sources they turned up, became the basis of a methodology and my research shifted to address the links between the panoply of sources I collected.
 This methodology was based on the concept of discourses as the means of producing meaning in culture (explained below) and it allowed me to reconcile Richards’ personal life and how his friends and colleagues perceived his personality, with his professional career.
 This essay considers how these conversations and other more ephemeral forms of evidence interacted with other more conventional sources to cultivate a new narrative in architectural history.

 The first section of this essay will examine the challenges posed by the range of sources involved in researching Richards’ career and the methodological approach that I developed in response these challenges.
 Oral sources were central to my research but I did not conduct formal oral history interviews.
-Instead, my oral sources consisted of several informal chats and conversations with Richards’ friends, colleagues and family.
+Instead, my ‘oral sources’ consisted of several informal chats and conversations with Richards’ friends, colleagues and family.
 These conversations were not recorded (often on the request of the participant) and instead were captured or documented in scribbled notes, which I sometimes typed up after the event.
 These records of my conversations formed part of a broad range of types of sources—visual and ephemeral sources, published or broadcast sources, manuscripts and private correspondence—which I brought together to construct a historical narrative of Richards’ career.
 The second section of this essay will discuss how this method, of navigating the relationships between very different types of sources (oral and otherwise), led to the issue of personality and its role in historical causation, becoming central to my study of Richards’ role in architecture.
 This reflection on the relationship between method and content in historical narratives, aims to draw attention to the importance of the processes and practices of research in making history.

 Discourses: Reconciling the Personal and the Professional in Architectural History